asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 compiled from C to ECMAScript to C to ECMAScript to C, every memory access in the original program will become sequentially consistent.

+The requirement that program executions are per-byte sequentially consistent constrains the implementation in the case that it has to use locks to implement atoms whose data size is large than one machine word.
+Inside the critical section, accesses have to be sequentially consistent, not just relaxed.

+[TODO: do we want to relax this requirement?]

 ## TODO

 Still to do: